madhavraj2004/iPollusense_NIT/README.md

 # iPollusense_NIT

 iPollusense_NIT is an Android application that acts as a companion app for the iPollusense device—an air quality monitoring hardware.
 The app connects to the device via Bluetooth Low Energy (BLE) and provides real-time monitoring, visualization, and analysis of several key environmental parameters.
-It is designed to help users track air quality data, receive alerts, and export historical records for further analysis or reporting.
+It is designed to help users track air quality data, receive alerts, and export historical records for further analysis or reporting..

 ## Features